 Of the 100 students who agreed to participate in the study, five failed to show up for the experiment, five did not follow the directions, and one declared himself to be colorblind.
 This resulted in a sample size of 89.
 Of these 89 subjects, 65% were undergraduate seniors, 27% were juniors, and 90% were business majors.
-Thirty-eight percent of the subjects were female and four subjects (4.5%) reported that their native language was something other than English.
+Thirty-eight percent of the subjects were female, and four subjects (4.5%) reported that their native language was something other than English.

 All 89 subjects completed both the HomeD and the B&B tasks in counterbalanced order but remained in the same treatment levels for both tasks.
-The counterbalancing of tasks provided a direct control for order, and the random assignment of subjects to order and treatment levels assured that the expected differences between grouping (order and treatment levels) was zero at the time of the randomization (Cohen & Cohen, 1975).
+The counterbalancing of tasks provided a direct control for order, and the random assignment of subjects to order and treatment levels ensured that the expected differences between grouping (order and treatment levels) was zero at the time of the randomization (Cohen & Cohen, 1975).
 Forty-five subjects completed the HomeD and then the B&B task; the remaining 44 subjects completed the tasks in the reverse order.
-Table 1 shows the means, number of observations, and standard deviations for the dependent variable (decision quality) by animation treatment level (image abstraction, transition, and navigation interactivity) for each task.
-The data show that subjects exposed to realistic images had higher average decision quality for both tasks than those exposed to abstract images.
-Likewise, subjects exposed to gradual transitions performed better on both tasks than those who viewed abrupt transitions.
-Finally, the subjects using parallel navigation interactivity performed better on both tasks than those using sequential navigation interactivity.
+Table 3.1 shows the means, number of observations, and standard deviations for the dependent variable (decision quality) by animation treatment level (image abstraction, transition, and navigation interactivity) for each task.
+The data show that subjects exposed to realistic images had higher average decision quality for both tasks than did those exposed to abstract images.
+Likewise, subjects exposed to gradual transitions performed better on both tasks than did those who viewed abrupt transitions.
+Finally, the subjects using parallel navigation interactivity.

-To assess the statistical significance of the differences in decision quality suggested by the means in Table 1, a two-step multivariate analysis of covariance was computed.
+To assess the statistical significance of the differences in decision quality suggested by the means in Table 3.1, a two-step multivariate analysis of covariance was computed.
 The two-step procedure involved residualizing the decision quality data for each task by "removing" the effects of the covariates and then computing a multivariate analysis of variance (MANOVA) using these residuals as the dependent variables.
-This was done because two of the covariates, decision time and task experience, were task specific.
+This was done because two of the covariates, decision time and task TABLE 3.1 Decision Quality Means, Standard Deviations, and Number of Observations by Treatment Levels for the HomeD and B&B Tasks experience, were task specific.
 Likewise, by design, the decision tasks differed, making repeated measures analysis inappropriate.